afei3/afei3.github.io/new.md

 permalink: /research/
 ---

-Currently I help [Matthew Caesar](https://caesar.web.engr.illinois.edu/) with his projects in large scale Internet-of-Things (IoT) research.
+During college, I helped [Matthew Caesar](https://caesar.web.engr.illinois.edu/) with his projects in large scale Internet-of-Things (IoT) research.

 Some of the tasks I have helped with are: